Counselling – how can it work for you

 Whether you come to a counselling session alone or as a couple, talking through your problems and arguments can help you see them from your partner’s perspective.
 You can seek relationship counselling even if you’re single, to try and make more sense of past relationship patterns.

-If you’ve been a victim of rape or other sexual abuse, don’t feel afraid or embarrassed to seek help.
-Confidential counselling in a safe, non-judgemental environment is always an option.
+If you’ve been a victim of trauma counselling in a safe, non-judgemental environment is always an option.